We’ll Help You Transform Your Home Into an All-Electric,

 Will it cost more, less or about the same as my current fossil fuel-burning lifestyle?
 Will it improve or lower my quality of life?
 Will it be an easy transition or a real pain in the neck?

-Join me as I find out, learn from my mistakes, and let me guide you on an all-electric journey of your own.
+Join me as I find out, learn from my mistakes, and let me guide you on a home electrification electric journey of your own.

 You’ve got a planet to save and I’m here to help.